paulorauber/paulorauber.github.io/_pages/recommended_reading.md

 I recommend the following references to students interested in artificial intelligence research.

 My current research is focused on developing principled but scalable Bayesian reinforcement learning methods.
 A typical Bayesian reinforcement learning method represents its knowledge about an environment by a probability distribution over (one-step dynamics) models and uses this knowledge to seek optimal actions.
-If you would like to pursue a PhD under my supervision, please skim the corresponding references and my [selected publications](/about/).
+If you would like to pursue a PhD under my supervision, please skim the highlighted references and my [selected publications](/about/).

 ## Graduate level